Share

 A major reason thieves target farms is due to their vast perimeters.
 Lots of land owners leave their boundaries unsecured.

-Electronic perimeter protection and detection systems can alert security to an attempted break-in.
+Additionally, perimeter protection and detection systems can alert security to an attempted break-in.

 Geo-fencing, and perimeter beams can trigger the alarm.

 If you are currently concerned about potential breaches, find out more about our perimeter security systems.
+In summary, as your first line of defence against crime, securing your boundaries with well designed perimeter protection systems is a solid investment.

 Related reading: The different types of perimeter security